 With the help of financial services technology by the CO-OP organization, members can access their money through a network of about 30,000 ATMs — some of which include low fees internationally — and 5,000 shared branches.

-Even with technological support, some credit unions may lag behind in the latest online or mobile banking technology.
 Customer service is one of their strengths.
 For the past five years, they have ranked higher than banks in this category, according to the American Customer Service Index.

 State-chartered credit unions are privately insured and are not backed by the full faith and credit of the U.S. government like federally chartered credit unions are.